 There are a number of important considerations that should be mulled over before incorporating your startup.
-We often receive enquiries from clients asking what they should be doing before they incorporate their business, and it’s an important question that deserves some clarification.
+We often receive enquiries from clients asking what they should be doing before they incorporate their business.
+It’s an important question that deserves some clarification.
 Here are some of the things you will need to consider before incorporating your startup:

 Before incorporating your startup, consider how you plan on managing your commercial relationship with the other co-founders.
-You might have a chummy friendship with your business partner, but from a legal perspective, it is better practice to anticipate the worst-case scenario, or at least make plans accordingly.
-Protecting your equity in the business if there is a falling out, or for some other reason the partnership breaks down (divorce, illness, death, etc), is extremely important.
+You might have a chummy friendship with your business partner.
+From a legal perspective, it is better practice to anticipate the worst-case scenario.
+At least, you should make plans accordingly.
+Protecting your equity in the business is important.
+There may be a falling out, or for some other reason the partnership breaks down (divorce, illness, death, etc), so managing your business relationship is important.

-A contract lawyer should draft a Shareholders Agreement and a Buy-Sell Agreement to ensure each respective party’s interests are being protected during the transition before incorporating your startup.
+A contract lawyer should draft a Shareholders Agreement and a Buy-Sell Agreement.
+This ensures each respective party’s interests are being protected during the transition, before incorporating your startup.

 2. Intellectual Property

-Intellectual property might be one of your business’ most valuable assets, particularly if your business is experiencing rapid growth in your industry.
-Intellectual property should be protected so that employees and contractors that you will eventually be working side by side will not try to use the business’ intellectual property to serve their own commercial purposes.
-This means an intellectual property lawyer may need to insert a clause in the Employment Agreement or Contractors Contract that, to the greatest extent permitted by the law, retains all intellectual property rights and owns all intellectual property created by employees or contractors ‘in the course of employment’.
-The clause operates by requiring all intellectual property created to be assigned to the employer, which also applies to interns and volunteers.
+Intellectual property (IP) might be one of your business’ most valuable assets.
+This is particularly the case if your business is experiencing rapid growth in your industry.
+IP should be protected.
+This will prevent employees and contractors that you will be working side by side with from trying to use the business’ IP to serve their own commercial purposes.
+This means an intellectual property lawyer may need to insert a clause in the Employment Agreement or Contractors Contract.
+This clause will retain all intellectual property rights and owns all intellectual property created by employees or contractors ‘in the course of employment’.
+The clause requires all intellectual property created to be assigned to the employer.
+It also applies to interns and volunteers.